Factitious disorder imposed on another: Signs and symptoms

+Factitious disorder imposed on another (FDIA) is a condition in which a caregiver falsifies, exaggerates or induces illness in a dependent and presents them as ill, presumably for some form of attention or psychological gain, and not solely motivated by external gains.
+The caregiver or partner systematically misrepresents various symptoms, fabricates signs, manipulates laboratory tests, manipulates clinicians and other health professionals, or purposely harms or injures the victim (e.g. by poisoning, drugging, causing infection(s), or even by causing physical injury).

-Most present about three medical problems in some combination of the 103 different reported symptoms.
-The most-frequently reported problems are apnea (26.8% of cases), anorexia or feeding problems (24.6% of cases), diarrhea (20%), seizures (17.5%), cyanosis (blue skin) (11.7%), behavior (10.4%), asthma (9.5%), allergy (9.3%), and fevers (8.6%).
+Most individuals with FDIA present about three medical problems in some combination of the 103 different reported symptoms.
+The most-frequently reported problems are apnea (26.8% of cases), anorexia or feeding problems (24.6% of cases), diarrhea (20%), seizures (17.5%), cyanosis (blue skin) (11.7%), behavioural problems (10.4%), asthma (9.5%), allergy (9.3%), and fevers (8.6%).
 Other symptoms include failure to thrive, vomiting, bleeding, rash, and infections.
 Many of these symptoms are easy to fake because they are subjective.
 A parent reporting that their child had a fever in the past 24 hours is making a claim that is impossible to prove or disprove.
 The number and variety of presented symptoms contribute to the difficulty in reaching a proper diagnosis.

-Aside from the motive (most commonly attributed to be a gain in attention or sympathy), another feature that differentiates FDIA from "typical" physical child abuse is the degree of premeditation involved.
-Whereas most physical abuse entails lashing out at a child in response to some behavior (e.g., crying, bedwetting, spilling food), assaults on the FDIA victim tend to be unprovoked and planned.

-Also unique to this form of abuse is the role that health care providers play by actively, albeit unintentionally, enabling the abuse.
-By reacting to the concerns and demands of perpetrators, medical professionals are manipulated into a partnership of child maltreatment.
-Challenging cases that defy simple medical explanations may prompt health care providers to pursue unusual or rare diagnoses, thus allocating even more time to the child and the abuser.
-Even without prompting, medical professionals may be easily seduced into prescribing diagnostic tests and therapies that may be painful, costly, or potentially injurious to the child.
-If the health practitioner resists ordering further tests, drugs, procedures, surgeries, or specialists, the FDIA abuser makes the medical system appear negligent for refusing to help a sick child and their selfless parent.
-Like those with Munchausen syndrome, FDIA perpetrators are known to switch medical providers frequently until they find one that is willing to meet their level of need; this practice is known as "doctor shopping" or "hospital hopping".
+Unique to this form of abuse is that health care providers sometimes actively, albeit unintentionally, enable the abuse (iatrogenic harm).
+By reacting to the concerns and demands of perpetrators with FDIA, medical professionals can unknowingly be manipulated into a partnership that continues the maltreatment of the child.
+Challenging cases that defy simple medical explanations may prompt health care providers to pursue unusual or rare diagnoses, thus allocating even more time to the child/victim and the abuser.
+If the health practitioner resists ordering further treatment, the FDIA abuser can threaten action to make the medical system appear negligent for refusing to help a sick child.
+Clinicians should maintain a high index of suspicion when confronted with persistent unexplained illness in a dependent, and may need to limit further invasive investigations once concern arises to avoid unnecessary or harmful medical care.